azpdscc/azpdscc-website/SECURITY.md

     }

     match /sponsors/{sponsorId} {
       allow read: if true;
       allow write: if request.auth != null; // ONLY allows logged-in users to write }

+    match /blogPosts/{postId} {
+      allow read: if true;
+      allow write: if request.auth != null; // ONLY allows logged-in users to write }